 - You can avoid registering as an assault weapon if it no longer meets the requirements…aka a “featureless” build.
 Find out how to do that after this law section.

-- You should also be able to keep the evil features and not register if you adhere to the new definition of “fixed magazine”…aka use one of the new bullet buttons that require disassembly of the action such as the Patriot Mag Release and the ARMagLock.
+- You should also be able to keep the evil features and not register if you adhere to the new definition of “fixed magazine”…aka use one of the new bullet buttons that require disassembly of the action such as the ARMagLock and Patriot Pin.
 No more a simple pin into the bullet button.

 AR Pistols & 80%-ers